 How we handle items reported as stolen

-While disabled items cannot be bought, sold or transferred using OpenSea’s services, we do not take custody of NFTs, so items may still be transferred to other wallets on the blockchain using other platforms.
+While disabled items cannot be bought, sold or transferred using OpenSea’s services, we do not have custody of NFTs, so items may still be transferred to other wallets on the blockchain using other platforms.

 What should I do if an item I own is affected?